-- Commonly known as the “butterfish” because of its rich, mild flavor and velvety texture [11,12]
+- Commonly known as the “butterfish” because of its rich, mild flavor and velvety texture.
+[2,9]

-- Meat consists of large, delicate flakes that melt in your mouth
+- The meat consists of large, delicate flakes that melt in your mouth.

-- Common preparations include baked, broiled. grilled, sautéed, smoked, steamed, sushi
+- Common preparations include baked, broiled, grilled, sautéed, smoked, steamed, and as sushi.

-- Key Preparation Note: Has large pin bones that run along the center of the fish, so make sure to remove these before preparing
+- Key Preparation Note: Sablefish has large pin bones that run along the center, so make sure to remove these before preparing.

 SELF nutrition data.
 2013.
 “Fish, sablefish, cooked, dry heat”. http://nutritiondata.self.com/facts/finfish-and-shellfish-products/4230/2